Poikilos/integratoredu/README.md

 For release notes, see a release or the "etc" folder.

 ## Changes
+* (2017-10-15) set value for key of day in dat manually after writing file to alleviate caching failure (see yaml.writeSync) -- logic for updating is still bad (see listed_* variables) since based on irrelevant information (read time) but should be unecessary now anyway.
+	* caching problem is described as (cache is only loaded for specific user and never changed):
+		* person with read priv views a page, and cache is loaded
+		* person with create (not read) creates entry not written to cache but written to file
+		* person with read priv views a page again, but cache is not modified
+	* diagnosis:
+		* cache wasn't updated when file is written to new day
+* (2017-10-15) changed all instances of boolean check for "in" to hasOwnProperty to account for delete, since regardless of what people stackoverflow say, in practice using "in" returned undefined values for deleted members.
+See also https://stackoverflow.com/questions/8539921/javascript-is-a-member-defined and Juan Mendes answer on similar topic: https://stackoverflow.com/questions/14967535/delete-a-x-vs-a-x-undefined
+	* except for parsed query objects like req.body, req.session, and req, which do not inherit from object and therefore don't have hasOwnProperty nor features of object which may lead to security issues.
 * (2017-10-15) renamed choices_by_field to field_lookup_values
 * (2017-10-14) changed permissions to use only two objects (_permissions and _groups) with universal permission checking function (user_has_section_permission)
 * (<2017-10-13) should display all fields are missing if all fields are blank, instead of only showing heading is missing